Jawbone/UPPlatform_iOS_SDK/README.md

 ## Overview

-This SDK provides an Objective-C interface for integrating iOS and Mac OS X apps with the [UP Platform](https://jawbone.com/up/platform).
+This SDK provides an Objective-C interface for integrating iOS apps with the [UP Platform](https://jawbone.com/up/platform).
 It handles authentication using OAuth 2.0 via a UIWebView and provides simple interfaces for making requests to the platform's REST endpoints.

 ## Requirements